ParliRobo/ParliRobo.github.io/README.md

 ## Code Release

-Currently, we have partially released the code of this study [on github](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/code).
-We are scrutinizing the codebase to avoid possible anonymity violation.
-To this end, we will release the source code of this study as soon as we have finished examining a module and get approval from the authority.The codebase is organized as follows.
+Currently, we are scrutinizing the codebase to avoid possible anonymity violation.
+To this end, we will release the source code of this study in a module-by-module manner as soon as we have finished examining a module and acquire its release permission from the authority.The codebase is organized as follows.
 ```
 code
 |---- agent